AndrewJBateman/ionic-angular-project/README.md

 ## Status & To-do list

-* Status: working 95%.
+* Status: working.
 Bookings can be made and new places added to offers page.
 If a different user is logged in they cannot book their own places (the booking button does not show) - which is correct.
+Camera images now show.
-* To-do: correct issues: Camera image does not display.
-Bookable place list is the same as the 'All Places' list - bookable places should not include the logged in users' places.
+* To-do: Bookable place list is the same as the 'All Places' list - bookable places should not include the logged in users' places.
 'My Offers' includes everyones places.
-'Your Bookings' does not work - check path.
+'Your Bookings' does not work - check path - fix error with create-booking component.
+Fix error with svg calender icon - appears every time but the icon is displayed.

 ## Inspiration